SuperchargeApp/objs-docs/docs/index.md

 ## Introduction

-**ObjectiveScript** is a powerful superset of JavaScript which enables extensive interaction with C and Objective-C code.
+**ObjectiveScript** is a powerful superset of JavaScript, which enables extensive interaction with C and Objective-C code.

 Amongst the various features supported, a few highlights are